 A daily digest email outlines detailed information about events that occurred within a specific Team Share, including a list of files that were added or modified, when the event occurred, and the user who performed the action.
 These emails are delivered daily, around midnight (Pacific time).
 In the Shares tab of the end user web portal, users can turn on a Daily Email Digest for each Team Share to which they are subscribed.

-Dual hostnames is an Anchor Private Cloud setting that allows administrators to configure two separate hostnames for the Anchor service and Apache service, providing a unique Internet address for each separate service.
-Under this configuration, both the Anchor service and the Apache service can allow external connections through port 443, which improves security for web browser communication.
+Dual hostnames is an X360Sync Private Cloud setting that allows administrators to configure two separate hostnames for the X360Sync service and Apache service, providing a unique Internet address for each separate service.
+Under this configuration, both the X360Sync service and the Apache service can allow external connections through port 443, which improves security for web browser communication.

 Email templates are used to define the content and format of emails sent to new user accounts, new guest accounts, share recipients, and more.
 When creating an email template, administrators include shortcode fields that populate based on the specific user’s account information.
 For example, when customizing a welcome email for a new user account, administrators might include shortcode fields that populate with a user’s first name, last name, user- name, password, a link to the web portal, links to download clients, and so forth.

 Encryption is the process of encoding information so that only authorized parties can read it.
-Anchor data is protected using 256-bit AES (Advanced Encryption Standard) encryption, both in transit and at rest.
+X360Sync data is protected using 256-bit AES (Advanced Encryption Standard) encryption, both in transit and at rest.

 Excluded Extension policy